FabricDevCamp/FabricCICD/docs/GettingStarted.md

 alt="A screenshot of a computer AI-generated content may be incorrect." />

 Now you are ready to start running demo code from the application using your user account.
-This will allow you to test out the demo flows when authenticating as a user.
+This will allow you to test out the demo CI/CD workflows when authenticating as a user with your Entra Id user account.

 Open the source file named **Program.cs.** You should be able to see the code is initially set up to call a function named